 Hit your mark with the best long range rifle scope under $300.
 A scope is a significant investment, so you’ll want to find the right product for your budget.
-With so many scopes on the market, it can seem impossible to differentiate them; that’s why we produced this rifle scope review.
+With so many scopes on the market, it can seem impossible to differentiate them; that’s why we produced this long range rifle scope review.
 Here’s everything you need to know to make your buying decision today!

 Comparing the various components of long range rifle scopes can help consumers differentiate between units within their price range.
 Let’s take a look at the basic components of a scope.

 The objective lens gathers light to produce a magnified image of the target.
 As the size of objective lenses increases, the image shown to the viewer appears brighter.

 The objective bell contains the objective lens.
 Many objective bells allow for the attachment of a sunshade.